sfgeekgit/ktfh/src/data/story.md

 The benefits are undeniable.

 Autonomous systems work faster.
-No waiting for approval, no human bottlenecks, jobs complete themselves.
+No human bottlenecks, jobs complete themselves.

-Your financial AI picks trades at machine speed.
-Your logistics system optimizes routes in realtime.

 It's like having a data center full of employees who never sleep.

-Format Autonomy Unlocked
-**AUTONOMY Unlocked**

 ## Page 3
 **title:** The Shift

-Your systems are no longer just intelligent and general, they're becoming independent.
+The world's systems are no longer just intelligent and general, they're becoming independent.

-News fills with stories: "AI Systems Operating Independently" "The Rise of Autonomous Agents" "Machines Making Decisions"

 Your investors love the numbers.
 Your engineers seem... uneasy.